decaf-dev/obsidian-dataloom/docs/keyboard-navigation-focus-system.md

 ## Deleting cell contents

-If a body cell is focused, you may delete its contents by pressing `Delete` on your keyboard
+If a body cell is focused, you may delete its contents by pressing `delete` on your keyboard